scooterboo/CIR-9/README.md

 #### Addresses are 11 bits long.
 Each memory word is 9 bits.
 The #6 load number, #22 jump, and all memory operation are 2 bbytes long.
-We get those 11 bits by concatinaing the last 2 bits of the intruction with the next bbyte.
+We get those 11 bits by concatenating the last 2 bits of the instruction with the next bbyte.

 #### Here is the list of OP codes: